MicrosoftDocs/security/security-docs/cybersecurity-reference-architecture/MCRA.md

 - Prioritizing using attacker return on investment (ROI)
 - ...and more

-MCRA includes detailed technical diagrams for:
+The MCRA also includes detailed technical diagrams for:

 - Microsoft cybersecurity capabilities
 - Zero trust user access